 Meanwhile, in a large saucepan cook potatoes and onions in a small amount of boiling water about 10 minutes or until potatoes are tender.
 Drain; return to saucepan.
 Cover and keep warm.

-For sauce, in a small saucepan stir together the dry milk, flour, basil, poultry seasoning, salt and pepper.
+For sauce, in a small saucepan stir together the dry milk, flour, basil, poultry seasoning, onion powder, salt, and pepper.
 Add 2 C of the reserved liquid, stirring until smooth.
 Cook and stir over medium heat until thickened and bubbly.
-Gently combine the sauce, cooked chicken, potato mixture and peas.
+Gently combine the sauce, cooked chicken, potato mixture, and peas.
 Cover and keep warm while preparing Green Onion Biscuits.

 Spoon chicken mixture into four 14-oz individual casseroles or a 2-qt rectangular baking dish.
 Drop biscuit dough into mounds onto the warm chicken mixture.
 Bake in a 400° oven for 20 to 25 minutes or until biscuits are golden brown and a wooden toothpick inserted into biscuits comes out clean.